-The Early Childhood Program includes Creative Movement and Pre-Ballet classes.
+The Early Childhood Program includes Dance Together, Creative Movement, and Pre-Ballet classes.
 This program is designed to cultivate the joy for ballet in our youngest dancers while introducing them to the format of a dance class.
 The use of music, props, and imagination keeps students engaged while they learn basic ballet vocabulary.

-The Primary Program begins with Ballet I, a beginner class for ages 6 and 7.
+The Primary Program begins with Ballet 1, a beginner class for ages 6 through 9 years old.
 This fundamental class focuses on body alignment, proper external rotation from the hip, articulation of the feet, and elementary barre and center exercises.
 Students progress through these levels at the discretion of the faculty.

 The Theater Dance Program pulls from many techniques, genres, and styles.
 The class focuses on balancing technical ballet training and stylized theater choreography.
 Students will learn a vast repertoire of classical, as well as contemporary, Broadway and Movie Musical choreography.

 Group Pilates sessions are designed for adults of any experience level.
-Classes are structured and build during the course of the semester, so for that reason we do not do “drop-in” classes.
-Classes are taught by Lori Lahnemann, Director of The Philadelphia Dance Academy.
+Classes are structured and build during the course of the semester, so for that reason we do not offer “drop-in” classes.
 Private lessons are also available.

-Keep your kids physically active and creatively engaged with Summer Half or Full Day Performing Arts Programs and Intermediate/Advanced Intensives.
-Week-long programs for ages 4-18 encourage dancers to polish ballet technique while exploring new genres.
-There is an informal studio showing at the end of each week.
-Creative Movement classes for ages 2.5-4 are also available.
+Keep your kids physically active and creatively engaged with Summer Half Dance Programs or Full Day and Intermediate/Advanced Dance Intensives.
+Week-long programs for ages 4-18 encourage dancers to refine ballet technique while exploring new genres.
+Weekly summer classes are offered for young dancers, teens, and adults.